 For nine days, young girls and other female folk gather in their respective localities with their Bathukammas, form a circle, and sing songs and dance revolving around the bathukamma in the center.
 Women seek the blessings of the Goddess for the well-being and prosperity of their families through the songs that are sung.
 By tradition, any of the tributes of Uyyala (Swing), Chandamama (Moon), or Gouramma (the Goddess) end the rendition.

 Each day has a name mainly signifying the type of “naivedyam” (food offering) offered.
 Most of the naivedyam (food offering) offered are very simple to prepare, and usually, young children or young girls are mainly involved in the preparation of the offerings for the first eight days of the festival.
 The last day, called Saddula Bathukamma is when all the women take part in the preparation.

 On Saddula Bathukamma or Pedha Bathukamma, this final day immersion of Bathukamma (Bathukamma Visarjan) in water bodies is celebrated with utmost devotion and enthusiasm with rhythmic drum beats throughout Telangana.
-Gouramma (a symbolic idol of Gowri made of turmeric) is taken back from Bathukamma before immersion and every married woman applies a paste of this, on her Mangala sutra that marks the solemnization of her marriage and also her husband is protected from all evils and ill fate.
+Gouramma (a symbolic idol of Gowri made of turmeric) is taken back from Bathukamma before immersion.
+Every married woman applies a paste of this, on her Mangala sutra that marks the solemnization of her marriage, and also her husband is protected from all evils and ill fate.